StackVista/stackstate-docs/develop/reference/stackstate-templating/template_functions.md

 * **filename** - The name of the file to include from the StackPack.
 The file must exist in the `provisioning` directory or one of its subdirectories.
 * **encoding** \(optional, default = `handlebars`\) - Choice of:
-   * `handlebars` - Included file will be interpreted as StackState Templated JSON.
+   * `handlebars` - Included file will be interpreted as Rancher Observability Templated JSON.
    * `identity` - Included file will be not be interpreted, but simply will be included as text.
    * `base64` - Included file will be loaded using a BASE64 encoding.
 This is possible for the image types: `png`, `jpg`, `gif` and `svg`.

-For details on the filename, see [StackPack packaging](../../developer-guides/stackpack/prepare_package.md "StackState Self-Hosted only")
+For details on the filename, see [StackPack packaging](../../developer-guides/stackpack/prepare_package.md "Rancher Observability Self-Hosted only")

 #### Examples